r-link/Link_et_al_2020_supplementary_material_C/data/README.md

-Meta information for the dataset
+Meta data for the dataset
 ================

 ## Information